sinclairzx81/sidewinder/libs/client/readme.md

 ## WebProxy

-The `WebProxy` function will transform a `WebClient` or `WebServiceClient` into a object where remote methods can be called as functions (vs passing string names for each function).
+The WebProxy function will transform a WebClient or WebServiceClient into a object where remote methods can be called as functions (vs passing string names for each function).
 This can be more ergonimic to use in some cases.
-The `WebProxy` function will only transform the `call()` functions on the client.
+The WebProxy function only transforms the `call()` functions of the client.
 The following demonstrates its use.

 <details>
 <summary>Contract</summary>